Simo90/store/readme.md

   first write the email, then the new password
 - if you want to empty ur DB && || delete all products images : php artisan db:empty

-## Featues
+## Features

-- Aser can CRUD his products
+- User can CRUD his products
-- Anyone can add reviews
+- Anyone ( auth & guest) can add reviews
-- The user can change his password
+- User can change his password